-This is the first book in the Carnegie Medal and Guardian Award-winning trilogy His Dark Materials, from Philip Pullman.
+Northern Lights (also known as The Golden Compass) is the first book in Philip Pullman’s Carnegie Medal and Guardian Award-winning trilogy His Dark Materials.

 ‘Without this child, we shall all die.’